Bpendragon/GreenhouseSprinklers/README.md

 1. Install [SMAPI](https://smapi.io)
 2. Download the latest release from the [Github Release Page](https://github.com/Bpendragon/GreenhouseSprinklers/releases) or [Nexus](https://www.nexusmods.com/stardewvalley/mods/7456?tab=files) (you can also use Nexus to download to their mod manager)
-3. Unzip the Folder into you `StardewValley/Mods` folder
+3. Unzip the Folder into your `StardewValley/Mods` folder
 4. Run the game
 5. After running the game once you can set the options config (see [Configuration](#configuration) section below)